Omar Suleiman (politician)

 Omar Mahmoud Suleiman (عمر محمود سليمان, [ˈʕomɑɾ seleˈmæːn]; 2 July 1936 – 19 July 2012) was an Egyptian army general, politician, diplomat, and intelligence officer.
 A leading figure in Egypt's intelligence system beginning in 1986, Suleiman was appointed to the long-vacant vice presidency by President Hosni Mubarak on 29 January 2011.
-On 11 February, 2011, Suleiman announced Mubarak's resignation and ceased being vice president; governing power was transferred to the Armed Forces Supreme Council, of which Suleiman was not a member.
+On 11 February 2011, Suleiman announced Mubarak's resignation and ceased being vice president; governing power was transferred to the Armed Forces Supreme Council, of which Suleiman was not a member in 2011.
 A new head of intelligence services was appointed by the ruling Supreme Council.
 Suleiman withdrew from the political scene and did not appear in public after announcing Mubarak's resignation.

 Millions of Egyptian citizens involved in the Egyptian Revolution of 2011 opposed Suleiman or Mubarak remaining in power without elections taking place.
 Human rights groups tied Suleiman's career to a regime marked by widespread human rights abuses, and asserted that many Egyptian revolutionaries "see Suleiman as Mubarak II.
 However many Egyptians also saw Suleiman as a pillar of the old order who might have served as a buffer between military rule on the one hand and dominance by Islamist groups on the other."
 Tortured victims and human rights groups charged that Suleiman oversaw the systematic use of torture on detainees and that in at least one instance he was accused of personally torturing a detainee.
 In response to the 2011 protests, Suleiman blamed foreign influence and appealed to protestors to go home.

-On 19 July 2012, it was announced that Suleiman had died at Cleveland Clinic at the age of 76.
+Suleiman died at on 19 July 2012 at the Cleveland Clinic at the age of 76 of complications related to amyloidosis.

 Early life and education

-Suleiman was born in Qena in Upper Egypt. he lived in cairo during his childhood, he moved to Cairo to enroll in Egypt's prestigious Military Academy.
+Suleiman was born on 2 July 1936 in Qena in Upper Egypt.
+He lived in Cairo during his childhood, and enrolled in Egypt's prestigious Military Academy there.
 He received additional military training in the Soviet Union at Moscow's Frunze Military Academy.
-He participated in both the Six-Day and October wars, he also survived in Sinai under the International Police of the UN.
+He participated in both the Six-Day and October wars.
 In the mid-1980s, Suleiman earned additional degrees, including a bachelor's degree from Ain Shams University and a master's degree from Cairo University, both in political science.
-A fluent English speaker, Suleiman was transferred to military intelligence, where he worked on Egypt-United States relations.
+A fluent English speaker, Suleiman was transferred to military intelligence, where he worked on Egypt–United States relations.